pi108/Tableau-Challenge/README.md

 <br>
 This caption contains 4 visualizations:
 1. A Table showing the number of trips by Gender by Hour of the Day.
 2. A Visualization showing the number of trips by Gender by Hour of the Day.
-As can be seen, the peak biking hours during the day for bike trips (the hours with the most number of trips) are 6 to 10 AM and 4 to 8 PM.
+As can be seen, the peak biking hours during the day (the hours with the most number of trips) are 6 to 10 AM and 4 to 8 PM.
 3. A Visualization showing the number of trips by Gender by Hour of the Day, further broken down by Year and Quarter.
-As can be seen, the peak biking hours during the day for bike trips are 6 to 10 AM and 4 to 8 PM, except for the 2nd Quarter of 2020, which could be an anomaly caused by the COVID-19 situation.
+As can be seen, the peak biking hours during the day are 6 to 10 AM and 4 to 8 PM, except for the 2nd Quarter of 2020, which could be an anomaly caused by the COVID-19 situation.
 4. A Visualization showing the number of trips by Gender by Hour of the Day, further broken down by Age.
-As can be seen, the peak biking hours during the day for bike trips are 6 to 10 AM and 4 to 8 PM.
+As can be seen, the peak biking hours during the day are 6 to 10 AM and 4 to 8 PM.
 This is quite pronounced for the age groups 26-50 and less pronounced for the age groups 21-25 and 51-60.
 There is no clear pattern regarding peak biking hours for the age group 16-20.
 <hr>